willtrking/grpcintercept/README.md

 grpcintercept provides 2 interfaces which you need to implement.
 One holds data for middleware setup (`Interceptor`), and has a `Init` method which generates a new middleware container (`InterceptorData`) on each gRPC service call.
 The middleware container implements a `Close` method which is called after each gRPC service call to run any necessary container cleanup.

 See the examples folder for more details

+#### TODO
+Streaming support

+Use AST instead of basic string parsing